-G has funded healthcare for 54 patients in 12 countries.
+G has funded healthcare for 71 patients in 13 countries.

-G has funded healthcare for 54 patients in 12 countries.
+G has funded healthcare for 71 patients in 13 countries.

-Richensley is a 4 month old baby boy from Haiti.
-Richensely is loved and cherished by his family.
-Richensley has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Richensley has been experiencing a large head that was noticed by his father when he was 2 months old.
-Without treatment, Richensley will experience severe physical and developmental delays.
-Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Richensley at Hospital Bernard Mevs that will treat his condition.
-This is the only site in the country where this care is currently available and the procedure is scheduled to take place on November 30th.
-This critical treatment will drain the excess fluid from Richensley's brain to reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Richensley will hopefully develop into a strong, healthy young boy.
-Richensley's father is relieved that his son can have the surgery that will give him hope for the future.
+Exavier is an adorable 5-month-old baby from Haiti who has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of his condition, Exavier's head circumference has increased.
+Without treatment, he will experience severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Exavier at Hospital Bernard Mevs.
+This is the only site in the country where this care is currently available, and the procedure is scheduled to take place on August 26th.
+This critical treatment will drain the excess fluid from his brain to reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, Exavier will hopefully develop into a strong, healthy young boy.
+Exavier's family shares that they hope the surgery with allow him to grow, attend school, and play with the other children.